jkoren/goal-tracker/README.md

 ## GOAL-TRACKER

-Goal-Tracker is a responsive web application to help people accomplish change and progression in their life by achieving goals.
+Goal-Tracker is a responsive web application to help people accomplish their goals.

 Goal-Tracker's front-end is built with JavaScript and React, and the back end is Rails, Ruby and PostgreSQL.
 We used Devise for Authentication and Authorization.